cdli-gh/blog/_blog/gsoc20/bibliography/index.md

 ### Dependent Tasks
-List of tasks which need to be co-ordinated with other developers.
+List of tasks which need to be co-ordinated with other developers:

-- [ ] Handling the bulk export citation interface using bibliography API.
+- Handling the bulk export citation interface using bibliography API.
-- [ ] Changing the publication table view to list of bibliographies using bibliography API.
+- Changing the publication table view to list of bibliographies using bibliography API.

 ### Tentative timeline